ligeiamag/ligeiamag.github.io/_spring-2020/br-yeager-interview.md

 Actually just re-watched *Color Out of Space* with my wife last night (she hadn't seen it), and it did strike me as the perfect mix of schlock and artistic vision.
-It does very much feel like a B-movie in a lot of ways, but that doesn't stop it from being intensely upsetting and compelling.
+It does very much feel like a B-movie in a lot of ways (and mostly in good ways), but that doesn't stop it from being intensely upsetting and compelling.
 I'm hoping for more in that vein.

 There is so much that frightens me.
 The fragility of the human body.
 Terrible, irreversible injury.
 Illness.
 Losing loved ones.
 The general